OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/virtual-network/virtual-network-create-vm-accelerated-networking.md

       -PublicIpAddressId $Pip.Id `
       -EnableAcceleratedNetworking

-    # Create a new Storage account and define the new VM’s OSDisk name and its URI
+    # Create a new Storage account and define hello new VM’s OSDisk name and its URI
     # Must end with ".vhd" extension
     $OSDiskName = "MyOsDiskName.vhd"
     # Storage account name must be between 3 and 24 characters in length and use numbers and lower-case letters only.